John Lewis Partnership: John Lewis Finance

-In June 2004, JLP launched their own credit card, branded Partnership Card, provided by HSBC UK.
+In June 2004, John Lewis Partnership launched their own credit card, branded Partnership Card, provided by HSBC UK.
 The card was launched to complement the existing John Lewis and Waitrose account cards.
 It was announced in May 2022 that the white-label agreement with HSBC would end later that year, with new and existing Partnership Card accounts migrated to a reshaped service run by British financial services company NewDay.

 The company has provided insurance products since it launched Greenbee in October 2006.
 Later, the Greenbee brand was retired and the services rebranded John Lewis Finance.
 Initially, it offered home, travel, wedding and events insurance as well as a travel and tickets service.
 It subsequently expanded to offer other services including car insurance and policies for second homes.
 John Lewis Finance later branched out into providing pet insurance, as well as creating John Lewis Investments, in partnership with Nutmeg.

 In October 2021, John Lewis Finance released a home insurance advertisement showing a boy in make-up and a dress vandalising his house.
 The advertisement was banned by the Financial Conduct Authority as misleading, because the insurance plan did not include deliberate damage, as portrayed.

 Telecoms

-John Lewis also offers broadband and home telephone services via a white-label agreement.
+John Lewis offered broadband and home telephone services via a white-label agreement with Plusnet.
+The service closed to new customers in October 2022 and, following this, to existing customers when they reached the end of their contract.

 Manufacturing

-JLP currently operates one manufacturing business, Herbert Parkinson, in Darwen, Lancashire.
-This company, established as a weaver of jacquard fabrics in 1934, was acquired by the Partnership in 1953.
-Herbert Parkinson currently produces John Lewis own-brand fabrics and curtains as well as filled furnishing products such as cushions and pillows.
+John Lewis Partnership currently operates one manufacturing business: Herbert Parkinson, in Darwen, Lancashire.
+This company, established as a weaver of jacquard fabrics in 1934, was acquired by John Lewis in 1953.
+Herbert Parkinson produces John Lewis own-brand fabrics and curtains, as well as filled furnishing products such as cushions and pillows.
 The company operates a wholesale business to outside customers in addition to supplying John Lewis branches.

 Until September 2007, the Partnership also owned two further textile production businesses: Carlisle-based printer Stead McAlpin (founded c.
 1875, 200 workers) and Haslingden, Lancashire-based weaver J. H. Birtwistle.

 The manufacture and sale of furnishing textiles was organised by the business Cavendish Textiles, produced under the trade name of 'Jonelle' from 1937, dropped in 2000 in favour of 'John Lewis'.
 Designers included many associated with Heal's, such as Lucienne Day and Pat Albeck, as well as Jacqueline Groag.

 Ocado

-John Lewis Partnership helped finance the creation of Ocado, an independent online supermarket, and later transferred its interest to its pension fund, which owned 29% of Ocado.
-The pension fund fully divested itself of its final 10.4% share ownership in February 2011 for £152m, which represented a total profit from the company's investment in Ocado of about £220m.
+In 2002, John Lewis Partnership helped finance the creation of Ocado, an independent online supermarket, and later transferred its interest to its pension fund, which owned 29% of Ocado.
+The fund fully divested itself of its final 10.4% share ownership in February 2011 for £152 million, which represented a total profit from the company's investment in Ocado of about £220 million.
 In September 2020, the Partnership's relationship with Ocado came to an end.